Male intrasexual competition

-In ethology, male-male intrasexual competition occurs when two males of the same species compete for the opportunity to mate with a female.
+In ethology, male intrasexual competition occurs when two males of the same species compete for the opportunity to mate with a female.
 Sexually dimorphic traits, size, sex ratio, and the social situation may all play a role in the effects male-male competition has on the reproductive success of a male and the mate choice of a female.
 Larger males tend to win male-male conflicts due to their sheer strength and ability to ward off other males from taking over their females.
 For instance, in the fly Dryomyza anilis, size shows the strongest correlation to the outcome of male-male conflicts over resources like territory and females.